|

 called Tilt.
 He had issued only one single on the label at that time.
 Both Bob and Jack thought the release of a Rough Riders single

-records quickly and get enough notice to get national distribution.
+could sell records quickly and get enough notice to get national distribution for the label.
 The plans were drawn up and by the time Tomahawk /

 Thunderhead was out for a few weeks, London Records picked up the Tilt label for national distribution.